WPoets/front-end-users/readme.txt

 1. The settings for Front-End Users.
 1. The default profile settings page that's displayed on the front-end to users.
 This can easily be modified or re-styled if any changes are desired.
 1. An example of how user-specific pages and a menu listing them can be added.

+== Changelog ==

+= 1.1 =
+* Added a switch that allows custom profile fields added by plugins and themes to show up in the default public settings view
+* Added an exception to the admin URL rewrite to correct the admin profile form's action